Irvington Historic District (Indianapolis): Schools and libraries

 Irvington is home to local schools and a branch of the Indianapolis Public Library.
-George Washington Julian Elementary School #57, to be grades K–8 for the 2019–2020 school year is part of the Indianapolis Public Schools.
-There are also four charter schools.
-Irvington Community School for grades K–5, Irvington Middle School for grades 6–8, Irvington Preparatory Academy for grades 9–12, and Thomas Carr Howe Academy for grades 9–12.
+George Washington Julian Elementary School #57 serves grades K–5, and Thomas Carr Howe Middle School serves grades 6–8.
+Both are part of the Indianapolis Public Schools.
+There are also three charter schools.
+Irvington Community School for grades K–5, Irvington Middle School for grades 6–8, and Irvington Preparatory Academy for grades 9–12.
 Together, these schools offer public education for grades K–12.
 Irvington is also home to the Roman Catholic school Our Lady of Lourdes, available for grades K–8.

 Irvington has a long history of libraries.
 In 1903, the Bona Thompson Library was open to Butler students and the public.
 Since then, a local Irvington library has always been open to residents in different locations ranging from homes to particular structures.
 In 1956, the Hilton U. Brown Library, named in honor of the Irvington resident, opened on East Washington Street.
 In 2001, a new, state-of-the-art Irvington Branch Library opened at 5625 East Washington Street.
 The former Brown Library building is used for early education by Indianapolis Public Schools.

 Irvington was also home to the Children's Guardian Home on University Avenue, before it was converted to a new high school for the Irvington Preparatory Academy.